 After downloading the app and specifying whether you’re single or not, you’ll provide your mobile phone number and the ensuing verification code.
 Then the user experience differs slightly depending on why you’re using the app.

-When you’re on the prowl for your friends, your “public” Ship profile consists solely of your first name and photo (or avatar), and it’s only visible to the people in your “Crew.”
+When you’re on the prowl for your friends, your “public” Ship profile consists solely of your first name and photo (or avatar).
+It’s only visible to the people in your “Crew.”

 You’ll need to join a single friend’s Crew so you can find them matches.
 You have the option of syncing your contacts, so you can invite your single friend to join the app, or you can accept an invite.

-You can join multiple crews, and change who you’re matching for by selecting from the “I’m matching for” menu at the top of the screen:
+You can join multiple crews.
+Just change who you’re matching for by selecting from the “I’m matching for” menu at the top of the screen:

-Then, you simply browse through the profiles of singles who meet your friend’s matching criteria, and “like” any you think might be a good fit.
+Then, you simply browse through the profiles of singles who meet your friend’s matching criteria.
+“Like” any you think might be a good fit.
 If that person also “likes” your friend’s profile, it’s a match!

 Any activity within your various Crews will show up within that Crew’s activity feed.
 For instance, rating profiles, creating a match, or starting a conversation with a match will all appear there.